-There have been discussions both on twitter and in a lovely facebook group I’m a member of ‘The lighter side of ME’ about low energy activities this week and there’s been some great ideas flying around.
+There have been discussions both on twitter and in a lovely Facebook group I’m a member of ‘The lighter side of ME’ about low energy activities this week and there’s been some great ideas flying around.
 Whilst building your repertoire of enjoyable low energy activities I would suggest that you write two lists: One for things that can improve your quality of life on a daily basis and another for really easy things that you can save up to comfort you on a bad day.

-For example, meditation is a part of my every day coping, but I have a guided relaxation and a yoga nidra that I listen to on bad days (or when I’m having difficulties sleeping).
-I try and record a lot of easy going TV to have something to watch whenever I’m tired, but I also try to save the most enjoyable easy stuff for my bad days, whether that’s a fun film or the indulgence of allowing myself two watch a couple of episodes of my favourite programmes back to back.
+For example, meditation is a part of my everyday coping, but I have a guided relaxation and a yoga nidra that I listen to on bad days (or when I’m having difficulties sleeping).
+I try and record a lot of easy going TV to have something to watch whenever I’m tired, but I also try to save the most enjoyable easy stuff for my bad days, whether that’s a fun film or the indulgence of allowing myself to watch a couple of episodes of my favourite programmes back to back.
 Nature programmes can be great too!
 Many of the things that I watch on my bad days are things that I’ve had to learn to enjoy.
 In the past, enjoyable entertainment would have meant something intellectually stimulating but now I have learned that I can choose to enjoy things on a much simpler level.
 I know for some people even light-hearted TV could be too much on a bad day, it’s all about creating a list of things that is appropriate to you and perhaps choosing to enjoy things that you might never have considered enjoyment before this illness.

 Another thing I do to cheer myself up on a bad day is burn uplifting essential oils.
 I burn health promoting essential oils every morning and sometimes use sleep promoting oils in the evening, but I save the comforting and uplifting ones for my bad days.
 I also try and keep some of my favourite meals in the freezer for my bad days.
 It’s comforting knowing that, not only can I eat something I enjoy but that I don’t evening have to prepare it!
 A bath instead of a shower is also a ‘rainy day’ indulgence for me.